UltimaPHP/UltimaPHP/readme.md

  * [RunUO repository](https://github.com/runuo/runuo) to see how things works
  * [POL Repository](https://github.com/polserver/polserver) to see how things works
  * [NodeUO](https://github.com/chjj/node-uo)

+### Coding padronization

+ * All .php files should start with <?php and end with ?>
+ * All .php files should have the comment line header
+ * All class names starts with UPPERCASE character, IE: class ClassName {...}
+ * All method names must start with LOWERCASE character and all next words start with UPPERCASE character with no space, IE: goodMethodName()
+ * All codes must be idented with tab
+ * All codes must be formatted in K&R style before commited, manually or using your preffered tool

+### Database padronization

+ * All data storage tables must have an ID indexed
+ * All secure information, like passwords, must be stored encrypted
+ * All relashionship must have an foreign key linkng the table columns
+ * All tables names must be LOWERCASE and words separated with underline, IE: good_table_name

 #### CodeFormatter PHP configuration default:
 ```js